NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 * **Kernel function**: Correlation function for Gaussian process regression.
 Matern5/2 function is the default, and Matern3/2, Radial Basis, and Exponential functions are additionally supported.
 * **Linear trend function**: When increasing or decreasing trend is expected over the variables domain, a linear trend function may be introduced.
 The default is unchecked, ie. no trend function.
-* **Responses are always positive**: When the user can guarantee that the response quantities are always greater than 0, user may want to introduce a surrogate model in log-transformed space.
+* **Responses are always positive**: When the user can guarantee that the response quantities are always greater than 0, user may want to introduce a surrogate model in log-transformed space of QoI.
 The default is unchecked, ie. original physical coordinate.
 * **Number of Initial Samples (Design of Experiments)**: User may set the number of the initial design of experiments (DoE) manually, while the default is 4 times the number of random variables.

 ..
 Tip::